-The Group is exposed to interest rate risk associated with short-term borrowings and floating rate debt.
-As at March 31, 2013, the Group's cash equivalents and short-term investments include fixed rate instruments with maturities of 185 days or less.
+The Group is exposed to interest rate risk associated with short-term borrowings, floating rate debt and the pricing of future issues of long-term debt.
+As at March 31, 2014, the Group's cash equivalents and short-term investments include fixed rate instruments with maturities of 185 days or less.
 Accordingly, the Group has exposure to interest rate movement that occurs beyond the term of the maturity of the fixed rate investments.
 The Group's credit facility and the second tranche of each of the two 12 year loans are at variable rates and are subject to interest rate risk.
 To manage this risk, the Group maintains between 70% and 100% of its debt portfolio in fixed rate debt, in aggregate.
-Additionally, the Group may enter into interest rate agreements to manage its exposure on debt instruments.
-As at March 31, 2013, the Group has no interest rate agreements in place to offset interest rate risk and had approximately two per cent of total debt in variable rate instruments.
-A 50 basis point change in interest rates would not have had a significant effect on earnings for the twelve months ended March 31, 2013.
-The Group has two bond series maturing over the next 14 months with a total face value of \$390 million and coupons of 6.214% and 5.74%.
-A 1% change in the interest rates would result in a \$3.9 million increase or decrease to the Group's earnings annually.
+As at March 31, 2014, the Group had approximately three per cent of total debt in variable rate instruments.
+A 50 basis point change in interest rates would not have had a significant effect on earnings for the twelve months ended March 31, 2014.